SKRC

 1.9.1.
 It is mandatory for all competitors to attend all drivers briefings arranged by the Clerk of the Course.

 1.9.2.
 Title to awards.
-In the event of any provisional result or Championship tables being revised after any provisional presentation and such revisions effect the distribution of any awards the competitors concerned must return such awards to Shenington Kart Club in good condition within 7 days.
+In the event of any provisional result or Championship tables being revised after any provisional presentation and such revisions effect the distribution of any awards the competitors concerned must return such awards to Shenington Kart Racing Club in good condition within 7 days.
+Perpetual SuperPrix trophies must be returned on request.

 2. JUDICIAL PROCEDURES.
-Will be in accordance with the 2008 MSA Yearbook with the exception of C(d)39 (c).
+Will be in accordance with the 2014 MSA Yearbook with the exception of C3.5.1 (c) and the specific penalties shown in these regulations.

 3. SPORTING REGULATIONS-CHAMPIONSHIP RACE MEETINGS AND RACE PROCEDURE.